Where is the International Space Station?

 The International Space Station with ESA’s Columbus laboratory flies 400 km high at speeds that defy gravity – literally.
 At 28 800 km/h it only takes 90 minutes for the weightless laboratory to make a complete circuit of Earth.
 Astronauts working and living on the Station experience 16 sunrises and sunsets each day.

 The tracker above, developed by ESA, shows where the Space Station is right now and its path 90 minutes ago and 90 minutes ahead.
 Due to Earth's rotation the Station seems to travel from west to east over our planet.
-Below the map of Earth you can see where the Station is flying directly above.
 You can see the International Space Station with your own eyes from here by looking up at the right time.